projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

-ACRN provides the function *vcpu_make_request* to make different requests, set the bitmap of corresponding request, and notify the target vCPU through IPI if necessary (when the target vCPU is not currently running).
-See section 3.5.5 for details.
+ACRN provides the function *vcpu_make_request* to make different requests, set the bitmap of the corresponding request, and notify the target vCPU through the IPI if necessary (when the target vCPU is not currently running).
+See :ref:`vcpu-request-interrupt-injection` for details.

 .. code-block:: c